saleor/saleor-app-cms/README.md

 ## How does it work?

-1. `saleor-app-cms-hub` listens to Saleor product events through Webhooks.
+1. `saleor-app-cms-hub` listens to Saleor product events through [webhooks](https://docs.saleor.io/docs/3.x/developer/extending/apps/asynchronous-webhooks).
-2. When an event is triggered, we extract the product data from it and pass it to the CMS Client.
+2. When an event is triggered, we extract the product data and pass it to the CMS Client.
-3. CMS Client transforms the data to the desired format and sends it to the CMS.
+3. CMS Client checks what CMS you picked, transforms the data to the format the CMS expects, and sends it over.

+## How to use it?
+1. Install the application in your Dashboard.
+2. Go to _Catalog -> CMS Hub_.
+3. Choose the CMS. **Currently, we can only support one CMS at the time.**
+4. Go to `.env.example` and provide the required tokens.
+They are different for each CMS.

+## What is coming up?
+- Managing the tokens from the Dashboard view
+- Support for multiple CMSes at once